 - Data breaches (due to many reasons including the below risks)

 - Other attacks (Advanced Persistent Attacks, Phishing, shares services exploitation, etc.)

 A secure application in the traditional sense is more about how best you can configure, tweak and change code aspects to add security.
-You may follow the OWASP checklist of top risks and should be good to go against most common types of cyberattacks.
-Similarly, to find an extensive list of security issues in SaaS applications and underlying data, you should consider SaaS security testing.
-It identifies gaps in your security controls and provides advice on remediating the security risks affecting your applications.
+You may follow the OWASP checklist of top risks and should be good to go against the most common types of cyberattacks.
+Similarly, to find an extensive list of security issues in SaaSg applications and underlying data, you should consider SaaS security testing.
+It identifies gaps in your security controls and provides advice on remediating the security risks affecting your apps.

 Cyber security ‘in letter and spirit’

 It should do what it exactly says on the tin.